feilongwang92/app-data/README.md

 - The codes in the processing folder are to extract trip ends from the data.
 The methodology based on which the codes are developed can be found in the recently published paper "[*Extracting trips from multi-sourced data for mobility pattern analysis: An app-based data example*](https://www.sciencedirect.com/science/article/pii/S0968090X18316085)".

-- The codes in the postprocessing folder serve examples of using the processing data for mobility pattern analyses.
+- The codes in the postprocessing folder serve examples of using the processed data for mobility pattern analyses.

 In the following, codes in each folder are introduced in detail.
 For each code file (python file), we introduce its purpose, input, output and provde an example to execute it.

-Comments embedded in the codes should be helpful to understand the codes.
-A workflow for processing the data is introduced in file "Workflow of data processing".
+Comments embedded in the python files (following the hyperlinks) should be helpful in understanding the codes.
+Workflow for processing the data is introduced in file "[Workflow of data processing.pdf](https://github.com/feilongwang92/app-data/blob/master/processing/Workflow%20of%20data%20processing.pdf "Workflow of data processing.pdf")".
 You may find it helpful to understand the codes in the processing folder.

 At the end of this document, instructions for deploying the computational environment are specified.
-Note that codes are in **Python 2.7**.
+Note that codes are written in **Python 2.7**.
 The outcomes could be sensitive to the computational environment.

 ## Introduction to the data structure of raw app-based data